molinsp/eigendata-doc/docs/README.md

          5. Navigate to the directory where the installer has been downloaded
             1. For example: `cd ~/Downloads`
          6. Run `sh install_default.sh`
+         7. If you have trouble see the section Updating Eigendata with detailed walkthrough on how to open the terminal.